triangledirt/books/RAPE!.md

 "Thanks," she say, and she rest her head on my arm.

 We walks like that for a while, and I's thinkin' this must be what it's like to have a little girlfriend.
-Takin' walks around the campus and bein' peaceful---with a gun in your belt just in case.
+Takin' walks around the campus and bein' peaceful—with a gun in your belt just in case.
 Nobody was goin' to fuck with Laely, 'cept for me.
-And even I might not fucks with that bitch too much---that bitch had had enough.
+And even I might not fucks with that bitch too much—that bitch had had enough.
 A good bitch needs a rest from time to time.
 She need to rest she pussy.
 Give it time to heal, until which time it be available for grand slam fucking once again.

 My poor little Laely' pussy needed time to heal, and me would give it to her.